AI app aims to cut heart attack deaths by getting Clot-Busting drugs to patients faster

 Summary

-This study tests whether an artificial intelligence mobile app can help doctors give clot-busting medicine earlier to people having a severe heart attack (STEMI) when they can't get a stent placed within 2 hours.
-About 3,356 adults will be enrolled across multiple hospitals in China.
+This study tests whether an artificial intelligence (AI) mobile app can help doctors give clot-busting medicine earlier to people having a severe heart attack (STEMI) when a hospital procedure isn't possible within 2 hours.
+About 3,356 participants will be randomly assigned to get either standard care or care guided by the app.
 The goal is to see if the app reduces deaths, strokes, and other major heart problems over one year.

 Get updates